lucajanas/distributed-systems/README.md

 2. What is the analytical problem that you want to solve?
 Present an adequate formal definition of your problem and describe the process how you solve it using the prototypical implementation in your data pipeline.

 We want to apply a classification problem to several labeled time series and make predictions based on them.
 For this purpose, we have generated a number of time series datasets.
 We have simulated the daily resting heart rate measurements, respectively the resting pulse, in beats per minute (bpm) of fictitious subjects from January 2021 to March 2021.
 To ensure that these values are comparable throughout the day, we emphasize that pulse measurements are always taken at the time after waking up from sleep overnight.
 For each subject, these are 90 observations with equidistant intervals with no missing values.
 In particular, we distinguish subjects with different fitness levels.
-Studies have shown that significantly lower resting pulses are measured in athletes and people who do endurance training or yoga, for example (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6306777/).
+Studies have shown that significantly lower resting pulses are measured in athletes and for example people who do endurance training or yoga (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6306777/).
 Therefore, for the label of the time series, we consider the three categories of subjects:
 - 'pro_athletes' as professional athletes
 - 'athletes' as regular hobby athletes